developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/pageactions/index.md

 ---
 ## Overview

-Apps made with EB 2.0 and higher can perform page-based actions, which execute JavaScript code or predefined commands whenever certain conditions are found on a page.
+Apps running on EB 2.0 (and higher) can perform page-based actions, which execute JavaScript code or predefined commands whenever certain conditions are found on a page.
 For example, if a user encounters a "page not found" message, the app can be instructed to navigate to a login page.

 Page-based actions and the conditions that trigger them are defined in the `PageAction.xml` file, which is created and stored on the device in advance.
 An [example](#example) of that file is shown below.